 One tool that works here is the NetGuardian 832A SNMP RTU.
 The NetGuardian mediates contact closures (equipment alarms, doors, motion, water leaks...) and analog inputs (generator voltage, fuel gauge reading...) to SNMP traps.

 Depending on how you want to use it, the NetGuardian is an SNMP proxy agent, an RTU, or an all-in-one alarm monitoring system.

 The analog inputs send traps for four thresholds, plus the SNMP manager can retrieve live actual readings from analog inputs by issuing a GET command.
-SET commands issued to the NetGuardian will activate the control relays, for turning on-site gear on and off, locking and unlocking doors, etc.
+SET commands issued to the NetGuardian will activate the control relays, for turning the on-site gear on and off, locking and unlocking doors, etc.

 The NetGuardian can report to a lot of SNMP managers at different IP addresses at the same time.
 This makes it great for sorting alarms to different departments.

 The NetGuardian can also report at the same time to the T/Mon Remote Alarm Monitoring System.

 The NetGuardian is designed for standard telco operating environments.
 It's 1 RU in size, mountable in 19" or 23" racks, with dual -48 volt power inputs.
 NEBS Level 3 certification is available.

 The NetGuardian has 32 contact closure alarms, 8 analog inputs, and 8 control relays - enough to have solid alarm coverage for telecom gear, power supplies, environmental factors, door alarms, etc., at a medium-sized site.